 - If you’re unsure, contact Google’s support team for confirmation and assistance.

-Optimize your Google My Business Listing after you Verify it
+Optimize your Google My Business Listing after you verify it

 Automate your GMB Listing